 Even if the demand for foreign products is high, you will see greater returns if you leverage the right channels and market your products in a localized manner.
-Major e-commerce platforms have opened up dedicated cross-border channels (such as Tmall Global and JD Worldwide) that allow simplified D2C orders as Chinese consumers expect high accessibility and a one-stop shopping experience.
+Major e-commerce platforms have opened up dedicated cross-border channels (such as Tmall Global and JD Worldwide) that allow simplified B2C orders.
+That is because Chinese consumers expect high accessibility and a one-stop shopping experience.
 However, these channels are in favor of more well-known brands.
 For SMEs, building awareness and reputation through social media is considered to be beneficial in the long run.
 If you don’t know where to start, we are happy to assist!

-While email is an essential communication and marketing channel, you might want to think twice before focusing efforts on email marketing strategy.
-In China, emails are checked less often since communicating and developing business with mobile apps are considered to be more efficient.
-Take WeChat as an example, the all-in-one app is so powerful that people use it for both personal and professional purposes.
+While email is an essential communication and marketing channel, you might want to think twice before direct your efforts towards an email marketing strategy.
+In China, emails are checked less often because mobile apps are considered to be more efficient when it comes to business communication.
+Take WeChat as an example: the all-in-one app is used both for personal and professional purposes.
 In addition to messaging, WeChat offers more features that allow businesses to interact with their audiences, such as WeChat Official Account and Mini Program.
-Official Account subscribers will be noticed when posts are pushed.
+Official Account subscribers will be notified when posts are pushed.
 Sounds familiar?
 A mobile-based alternative to newsletters!
-This is one of many cases of how things work differently.
-The deeper you explore WeChat or other channels, the more opportunities you will unearth.
+This is one of many examples that showcase how Chinese consumer behavior differs from the Global West.
+The more you explore WeChat or other channels, the more opportunities you will unearth.

 We keep a close eye on marketing techniques and trends.
 If you are curious like us, we suggest that you continue reading with one of these articles...

 You may be interested in: